ait-testbed/attackmate/docs/source/playbook/commands/bettercap.rst

 get_session_options
 -------------------

-Retrieve the configured options for the current session.
+Get the configured options for the current session.

 .. code-block:: yaml